reactjs/react.dev/beta/src/content/blog/2023/03/07/introducing-react-dev.md

 </Challenges>

 Notice the "Show solution" button in the left bottom corner.
-Tempting, isn't it?
+It's handy if you want to check yourself!

-### Diagrams and illustrations {/*diagrams-and-illustrations*/}
+### Build an intuition with diagrams and illustrations {/*build-an-intuition-with-diagrams-and-illustrations*/}

 When we couldn't figure out how to explain something with code and words alone, we've added diagrams that help provide some intuition.
 For example, here is one of the diagrams from [Preserving and Resetting State](/learn/preserving-and-resetting-state):